aquariumbio/pfish/README.md

 pfish configure add -n <configuration-name> -l <user-login> -p <user-password> -u <instance-url>
 ```

-where you specify the configuration-name, user-login, password and instance URL.
+specifying the configuration-name, user-login, password, and instance URL.

 A configuration name is simply a key to keep track of the login information for a particular Aquarium instance.

 *Note*: Using the `configure add` command without providing a new name will overwrite the existing local login configuration.

-The most common use of `configure add` is to set up login configurations for different Aquarium instances.
-For example, a user might have a `production` configuration in addition to their `local` configuration.
+You can use `configure add` to set up as many configurations as you want.
+For example, you can have a `production` configuration in addition to a `local` configuration.
-In this case, the `local` configuration is still used by default, but the `production` configuration can be specified when transferring operation types or libraries to Aquarium.
+You can use the `local` configuration while developing protocols and switch to the `production` configuration  when transferring operation types or libraries to Aquarium.

-To change the which configuration will be used by defauls, use the command
+To change the which configuration will be used by default, use the command

 ```bash
 pfish configure set-default -n <config-name>